Daniel O'Brien, 1st Viscount Clare: Early life

 Whereas Donough, the eldest brother and heir apparent to the earldom of Thomond, was educated as a Protestant in England, the younger brothers Teige and Daniel were educated as Catholics.
 The father died in 1581 and was succeeded by Daniel's eldest brother as the 4th Earl of Thomond.
 His mother died in 1589 at Clare Castle.

 Nine Years' War

-In 1598 during Tyrone's Rebellion, also known as the Nine years' War in Ireland, the insurgents led by Hugh O'Neill, Earl of Tyrone and his ally Hugh Roe O'Donnell marched south to relieve the siege of Kinsale.
+In 1598 during the Nine Years' War, also known as Tyrone's Rebellion, the insurgents led by Hugh O'Neill, Earl of Tyrone and his ally Hugh Roe O'Donnell marched south to relieve the siege of Kinsale.
 O'Donnell invaded Clare, ravaging the country and capturing most of the castles.
 O'Brien had been left by his brother Donough O'Brien, 4th Earl of Thomond, absent in England, to defend his lands.
 In February 1599 O'Brien was attacked in his castle of Ibrickane, wounded, and taken prisoner by O'Donnell.